swayvil/rename-by-mdate/README.md

 » ./rename-by-mdate ~/Pictures/holidays
 ```

-Images are renamed with the folder name suffixed by the images date-time:
+Images are renamed with the date-time of the file, suffixed by the folder name:
 ```
 » ls -l ~/Pictures/holidays
 total 16464